Spice Addiction – What You Need To Know

 Signs of Spice Use

 The signs of spice use are categorized by a change in personality, increased irritability, periods of grogginess, or distinct psychotic episodes.
-The individual might start to avoid their normal responsibilities and become more withdrawn.
+The individual might start to avoid their everyday responsibilities and become more withdrawn.

 That doesn’t always mean substance abuse, but it’s a possibility.
-These signs develop gradually, culminating in an individual who doesn’t behave at all like they used to, avoiding all responsibility and normality in favour of the drug.
+These signs develop gradually, culminating in an individual who doesn’t behave like they used to, avoiding all responsibility and normality in favour of the drug.

 In that case, the spice drug side effects would be difficult to identify from the outside.